YikunX/hhhhh/README.md

 CLAVIN natively uses Apache OpenNLP for extracting placenames in text as part of this library.
 CLAVIN now also integrates with Novetta's own [AdaptNLP](https://github.com/Novetta/adaptnlp) project for placename extraction.
 To use AdaptNLP, you'll need to follow the instructions on that repo to bring up an instance of the extractor.
 Lastly, wee also maintain the [clavin-nerd](https://github.com/novetta/clavin-nerd) project (which will be updated in the near future), that enables CLAVIN to use Stanford NER.

+## Breaking changes

+This release includes breaking changes in the form of an update to all namespaces.
+The namespaces have been changed from com.bericotech to com.novetta which reflects a change in corporate ownership, and re-alignment to our new domain.

 ## How to build & use CLAVIN: